Beirne Stadium

 Beirne Stadium is a stadium in Smithfield, Rhode Island.
-It is the home stadium for the Bryant University college football and men's and women's lacrosse programs.
+It is the home stadium for the Bryant University college football and men's and women's soccer and lacrosse programs.
+Beirne Stadium also hosts USL Championship club Rhode Island FC during their inaugural 2024 season.
 The stadium holds 4,400 people and was built in 1999.
 It was renamed from Bulldog Stadium on September 24, 2016.
-It has also hosted numerous events for Rhode Island High School State Championships.
+It has also hosted numerous events for Rhode Island high school state championships.

 The centerpiece of Bryant University's athletic facilities, Beirne Stadium opened in 1999 as Bulldog Stadium to coincide with the varsity debut of Bryant football.
+The stadium hosted its first official game on October 2, 1999, which was a 31-20 win over Mt.
+Ida.
 On September 24, 2016, it was renamed as part of the David M. '85 and Terry Beirne Stadium Complex.

-The facility received upgrades for the 2018 season that include a new FieldTurf playing surface and permanent lighting banks, making Beirne Stadium the first of the three Football Championship Subdivision stadiums in Rhode Island with permanent lights.
+The facility received upgrades for the 2018 season that include a new FieldTurf playing surface and permanent lighting banks, making Beirne Stadium the first of the three NCAA Division I Football Championship Subdivision (FCS) stadiums in Rhode Island with permanent lights.
 The Bryant men's and women's lacrosse programs moved full-time from the Bryant Track & Turf Complex to Beirne Stadium for the 2019 season.

 With a seating capacity of 4,400, Beirne Stadium utilizes a design that is usually reserved for larger stadiums, ensuring excellent sight lines and maximum comfort for spectators.
 A 3,200-seat permanent bleacher comprises the backdrop for the home side of the field, while 1,200 additional seats are available on the visitor's side.
 Three hundred seats in the stadium are equipped with backs and arm rests.
 The stadium also has its own athletic training center, office space and public rest rooms.

 In 2007, the Bulldogs hosted their first ever appearance in the NCAA Division II National Football Championship versus West Chester.
-In the 2008-2009 school year Bryant University Athletics became a Division I sports program.
+In the 2008–09 school year Bryant University Athletics became a Division I sports program.
 They belong to the America East for most sports, as well as the Big South for football, and Southland Conference for golf and tennis as of the 2022-23 school year.

+Rhode Island FC of the USL Championship played their inaugural 2024 season at Beirne Stadium during the construction of their stadium at Tidewater Landing.
+On December 14, 2023, RIFC announced that they had added an additional 250 seats to the East Side Field Seats and the West Bleachers, bringing the total match-day capacity to 5,252, with an additional statement that that club had season ticket members representing all 39 of Rhode Island’s cities and towns.
+The team eventually moved out of Beirne Stadium once their stadium in Pawtucket, Centreville Bank Stadium, was completed.